RGupta323/VideoDatabase/README.md

 # VideoDatabase
-Creates a database using python and mysql that just has a bunch of video links which can be played through the same program.
+Creates a database using python and sqlite3 that just has a bunch of video links which can be played through the same program.

 This is not finished!